Sound Samples

 Across the North Dakota hills, the twilit road unwinds.

-The setting sun spreads showers of gold among the dark green pines.
+The setting sun spreads showers of gold among the dark green

 Evening shadows change from grey to an ever deepening blue